People's congress: Role of the Chinese Communist Party

 Nominations at all levels are controlled by the Chinese Communist Party (CCP), and the CCP's supreme position is enshrined in the state constitution, meaning that the elections have little way of influencing politics.
 The CCP, through its control of the nomination process, ensures that around 70% of deputies to the people's congresses are party members.
 The top positions in the system are granted to senior CCP leaders, including the position of the NPCSC chairman, who has always been a member of the Politburo Standing Committee, and the NPCSC vice chairperson positions.
 Additionally, elections are not pluralistic as no opposition is allowed.

-The CCP has a central role in lawmaking, which has fluctuated over time.
-The CCP effectively sits above any legal code and the constitution of the People's Republic of China.
+The CCP has maintained a central role in lawmaking, with fluctuations during certain historical periods.
+The CCP effectively sits above any legal code and the state constitution.
 CCP principles and slogans are codified into the state's legal code to increase the legitimacy of party rule.
 The role of the CCP in lawmaking increased under CCP General Secretary Xi Jinping's tenure.
 Through a variety of documents circulated within the CCP, the party directs China's lawmaking organs such as the NPC Standing Committee in the lawmaking process.